-At hypersonic speeds, modeling vehicle aerodynamic performance, surface heating and wake dynamics requires complex multiphysics and multiscale simulations.
-Aerodynamic drag and heating are strongly affected by the chemical and thermal non-equilibrium environments, surface chemistry, ablation, shock/boundary layer interactions and boundary layer transition effects.
+At hypersonic speeds, modeling vehicle aerodynamic performance, surface heating, and wake dynamics requires complex multiphysics and multiscale simulations.
+Aerodynamic drag and heating are strongly affected by the chemical and thermal non-equilibrium environments, surface chemistry, ablation, shock/boundary layer interactions, and boundary layer transition effects.

 SwRI can help clients understand high temperature and nonequilibrium hypersonic aerothermodynamics flows.
 We have a rich history in the development and application of models and simulations to solve highly complex and dynamic problems.
 SwRI has multiple in-house high-performance computing clusters available for tackling challenging aerothermochemistry problems.
 In addition, SwRI is uniquely positioned to provide experimental validation for these simulations using the large two-stage light-gas gun facility to perform measurements of test articles in free flight at high enthalpy, hypersonic velocities.

 SwRI has expertise in using a variety of aerodynamic, reactive flow and shock/impact physics codes to better understand highly complicated multi-physics applications.
 SwRI has developed its own reacting flow gas dynamics solver named CULEBRA that can model complex geometries at high enthalpy conditions.
-In addition to the CULEBRA code, SwRI has a suite of codes that may be applied to solve a variety a variety of aerodynamics and shock physics problems, including FUN3D, OVERFLOW, CTH and ANSYS FLUENT.
+In addition to the CULEBRA code, SwRI has a suite of codes that may be applied to solve a variety of aerodynamics and shock physics problems, including FUN3D, OVERFLOW, CTH, and ANSYS FLUENT.

 - Hypersonic Research

 - Hypersonic Materials Characterization

 - Blast & Impact

 - Dynamic Materials Characterization